sschiau/Particle/README.md

 #Particle
 ####Language: PHP
 ####64bits int Time Based ID Generator
-PHP extended implementation of Twitter Snowflake ID Generator
+PHP implementation of Twitter Snowflake ID Generator

 ### Uncoordinated
 For high availability within and across data centers, machines generating ids should not have to coordinate with each other.